Why Gen Z Will Never Leave Home

 In years past, young adulthood followed a predictable path: finish school, get a job, move out.
 But for Gen Z, that timeline has shifted.
-More young Canadians are living at home well into their twenties, and while it is easy to frame this trend as a failure to launch, the reality is much more complex.
+More young Canadians are living at home well into their twenties.
+Many people are asking the same question: why can't young people afford homes anymore?
+While it is easy to frame this trend as a failure to launch, the reality is much more complex.

 A growing number of young adults are staying in the family home not because they lack motivation, but because of economic realities.
 Today’s twenty-somethings are graduating into a world where the average home in Canada costs over $700,000, and where a starting salary often barely covers rent, let alone groceries or student loan payments.
 In cities like Vancouver and Toronto, rent for a one-bedroom apartment now ranges between $1,700 and $2,300.
 With stagnant wages and rising living costs, financial independence is simply out of reach for many.